Derveni papyrus: Content

+Language

+The text of the papyrus contains a mix of ancient Greek dialects.
+It is written mainly in a mixture of Attic and Ionic Greek; however, it also contains a few Doric forms.
+In some instances, the same word appears in different dialectal forms, such as cμικρό- and μικρό; ὄντα and ἐόντα; νιν and μιν.

 Recent reading

-The text was not officially published for forty-four years after its discovery (though three partial editions were published).
+The full surviving text was not officially published for forty-four years after its discovery (though three partial editions were issued).
 A team of experts was assembled in 2005 led by A. L. Pierris of the Institute for Philosophical studies and Dirk Obbink, director of the Oxyrhynchus Papyri project at the University of Oxford, with the help of modern multispectral imaging techniques by Roger MacFarlane and Gene Ware of Brigham Young University, to attempt a better approach to the edition of a difficult text.
-However, results of the initiative were not published or made available to scholars.
-The papyrus was finally published by a team of scholars from Thessaloniki (Tsantsanoglou et al., below), which provides a complete text of the papyrus based on an analysis of the fragments, with photographs and translation.
-Subsequent progress was made in reading the papyrus by Valeria Piano and Richard Janko, who developed a new method for taking digital microphotographs of the papyrus, which permitted some of the most difficult passages to be read for the first time.
-Examples of these images are now published.
-A version of Janko's new text is available in an edition by Mirjam Kotwick, and an English edition is in preparation.
+However, results of this initiative were not published or made available to other scholars.
+The papyrus was finally published by a team of researchers from Thessaloniki (Tsantsanoglou et al., below), and they provided a complete text of the papyrus based on an analysis of the fragments, with photographs and translation.
+Subsequent progress was made in reading the papyrus by Valeria Piano and Richard Janko, who developed a new method for taking digital microphotographs of the papyrus, a technique that permitted some of the most difficult passages to be read for the first time.
+Examples of these images are now in the public domain.
+A version of Janko's new text is available in an edition by Mirjam Kotwick, while an English edition is in preparation.

-Style of writing

-The text of the papyrus contains a mix of dialects.
-It is mainly a mixture of Attic and Ionic Greek; however it contains a few Doric forms.
-Sometimes the same word appears in different dialectal forms e.g. cμικρό-, μικρό; ὄντα, ἐόντα; νιν for μιν etc.

-Oldest book of Europe
+Significance

-The Derveni papyrus is registered in the UNESCO Memory of the World Register and noted as the oldest known European book.
+In 2015 the Derveni papyrus was added by UNESCO to the Memory of the World International Register where it is described as the oldest known European book.
 According to UNESCO:The Derveni Papyrus is of immense importance not only for the study of Greek religion and philosophy, which is the basis for the western philosophical thought, but also because it serves as a proof of the early dating of the Orphic poems offering a distinctive version of Presocratic philosophers.
 The text of the Papyrus, which is the first book of western tradition, has a global significance, since it reflects universal human values: the need to explain the world, the desire to belong to a human society with known rules and the agony to confront the end of life.